 I distinctly remember hearing my classmates in high school talk about their college acceptance letters in economics class during junior year.
-It was a vivid recollection, because I had a very real epiphany sitting there that I was one of the few in that classroom who had no real goals.
+It was a sobering recollection, because I had a very real epiphany sitting there that I was one of the few in that classroom who had no real goals.
 I felt hollow, and invisible, and foolish that I had no discernible dreams to feed my steps.
 I had interests and I read a lot, but my parents had always been hands-off with me.
 They gave me very little advice or direction growing up.
-Looking back, I am so very thankful that what I did have was a conscience, and that kept me from being lazy or rebellious.
+Looking back, I am very thankful that what I did have was a conscience, and that kept me from being lazy or rebellious.
 But I hadn’t yet understood that God loved me and needed me, or that He had a plan for my future.
 I hadn’t yet been taught that my conscience - that inner knowing - was actually Holy Spirit.

 I can't say that everything fell into place at that point, because I was back to being self-guided at college.
 Most of my art professors were absentee instructors.
 Because I had to work during the day, I had to switch to night school.
 When I came into class, there would be a note on the blackboard with the assignment, and we'd be completely on our own.
 My art classes were silent, monotonous, and very lonely.
 And that’s where I began doing art by ear.
 I listened.
 I felt.
 I drew.

 I ploughed through almost 2 years of community college.
 In the fall of my second year, my father was unexpectedly diagnosed as terminally ill.
 I went into denial, but I continued to push on.
 He passed away 30 days after he was diagnosed.
 I kept up with school and work, but I was becoming more numb and disconnected.
 And then in the spring, as I was finally figuring out a strategy, my college guidance counselor told me that if I were to try to transfer to a 4-year university I’d have to start all over.
 He believed there was no future in illustration because it was too competitive.
 I felt like I was kicked in the chest.
 Just like that, I was back to zero.
 I was now fatherless.
 I didn't know how to work through the loss.
 I walked myself into a dark spiral of despair, and I couldn't function enough to finish out my last year at the college.
 I couldn’t show my face.
 I failed.
 I wasted my scholarship.
 I thought I was on the right track, but I didn’t believe in myself, so I gave up.
-I packed all my art supplies into a box and shut the door to being creative for the next 17 years.
+I packed all my art supplies into a box and shut the door to doing anything of personal creativity for the next 17 years.

 It wasn’t until 2008 that I started painting during worship at church (that’s another God story altogether that I’ll share when I post my paintings.)
 A short while later I felt the stirring again to draw.
-With still no formal training outside of what little I learned in college, I continued working by ear.
+With still no formal training outside of what I self-learned in college, I continued working by ear.
 Only now, I knew Holy Spirit.
 I was coming out of my shell.
 Now I knew God was my teacher.

 So, in the fall of 2016 I asked God for help.
 It was that simple.
 I said, “God, help.”
 Our prayers don’t need to be fancy.
 They just need to be sincere.
 He knew what I was asking, and that I was hungry to see with new eyes.
 I didn’t beg Him in my prayer.
 I just said thank you, and waited.

-THE OUTCAST STORY
+THE OUTCAST & GATHER MY PEOPLE STORY

 Nothing changed for a couple of weeks.
 But then in October, it happened.